adamcameron/cfscript/cfscript.md

 pageencoding "UTF-8";
 ```

 Note that this only works in CFC files on ColdFusion ([3712167](https://bugbase.adobe.com/index.cfm?event=bug&id=3712167)).
-It works correctly on Railo.
+It works correctly on Railo/Lucee.

 #### Save content
 ```cfc